iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Other_iM.md

 ### Post
 **Flower_Head**<br>
-[News][Xenon][Jailbreak][Administration Bureau]<br>
+\[News\]\[Xenon\]\[Jailbreak\]\[Administration Bureau\]<br>
 > According to our sources, in the middle of last night, several armed people broke into the restricted area.
 Their target was the prime suspect of the Æsir\-FEST incident Simon Jackson (Internet ID: Xenon), who was still in custody.
 Even though the Administration Bureau has stated that they will be holding a press conference to explain the situation once they sort out the details, it is almost certain that as of now, Simon Jackson is no longer under the control of the Administration Bureau.<br>
 > <br>
 > According to private interviews conducted by our reporter, the perpetrators' planning of this jailbreak operation was very carefully thought out.
 In addition to distracting the guards with words, they also destroyed more than a dozen armed drones.
 Fortunately, no casualties were found.
 Whether this was caused by the Administration Bureau's lack of discipline or the perpetrators being simply too skilled and well\-prepared remains to be determined.
-Right now, we can only wait patiently for the results of the investigation. <br>
+Right now, we can only wait patiently for the results of the investigation.

-[Article excerpted from Node Times]
+\[Article excerpted from Node Times\]
 ### Replies
 **Curo**<br>
 As long as Xenon has a PC, no one, and I mean no one, can keep him locked up